EduardoMataNavarro/EduardoMataNavarro/README.md

 - 👋 Hi, I’m @EduardoMataNavarro
-- 👀 I’m interested in front-end and back-end security, optimization and contenerization
+- 👀 I’m interested in front-end and back-end security, optimization and containerization
 - 🌱 I’m currently learning ASP.NET CORE and BLAZOR pages
 - 💞️ I’m looking to collaborate on interesting web projects to improve everyone's everyday workflow